 - A. Transmittal Letter signed by the RCS appraiser.
-The RCS appraiser must address the Transmittal Letter to the project owner, and the letter must be dated as of the date it is submitted along with the RCS to the owner.
+The RCS appraiser must address the Transmittal Letter to the project Owner, and the letter must be dated as of the date it is submitted along with the RCS to the Owner.
 A sample transmittal letter is included under Appendix 9-1-6.
 This letter must include the following five components: - 1.
 RCS appraiser's name, company name, address, telephone, fax number (optional), and email address. - 2.
 Project name, FHA/other project number of the Section 8 project. - 3.
 Table of estimated market rent for each unit type included in the study.
 The RCS appraiser should use table format shown below.
-In last column, the RCS appraiser should enter "Y" for yes if a Rent Grid was prepared for that unit type, or enter "N" for No, if a grid was not prepared for secondary unit types, but instead the RCS appraiser adjusted the primary type's estimated rent.
+In last column, the RCS appraiser should enter "Y" for yes if a Rent Comparability Grid was prepared for that unit type, or enter "N" for No, if a grid was not prepared for secondary unit types, but instead the RCS appraiser adjusted the primary type's estimated rent.
+If the study reflects both pre-repair and post-repair rent conclusions, two tables should be provided reflecting each scenario.